mzawadzki0/rftop/README.md

 Each name, path or wildcard from the arguments is checked for validity against existing files, and is later passed to `rm` directly.

-**It only asks once for confirmation.
+**It always asks once for confirmation.
 All arguments are treated as file names.**

 **Use at your own risk.**